 Does Sabrina fit that bill?
-Well, from the very start, Sabrina pays suitable homage to her roots in Archie comics, with an animation by way of Bernie Wrightson with a detour to Catch Me if You can (full disclosure, I haven’t read any of the Chilling Adventures of Sabrina comics, so draw no parallels to the source material herein).
+Well, from the very start, Sabrina pays suitable homage to her roots in Archie comics, with an animation by way of Bernie Wrightson and a detour to Catch Me if You Can (full disclosure, I haven’t read any of the Chilling Adventures of Sabrina comics, so draw no parallels to the source material herein).
 The musical score does a good job of matching this multifaceted identity by veering between a poppy Josie and the Pussycats vibe and the relentless orchestrals of a Hitchcock movie.

 The first five minutes of the pilot portray a Sabrina that is a grounded, fun loving girl next door, even though that building next door happens to be a mortuary (complete with cool sign I already want on a T shirt).
 The show quickly moves beyond this initial dynamic to establish its bona fides as belonging solidly in the horror canon, with all the expedient expository dialogue that entails via a chilling performance from Michelle Gomez as Ms. Wordwell.
 She goes on to deliver a solidly wicked performance for the rest of the season.
 Unlike its counterpart Riverdale- which I think of as Dallas for children- the tonal changes actually make sense for Sabrina, even if it shares Riverdale’s sense of excessive drama.